geotrieu/macrologic/README.md

   - General: Reorganized File Structure
   - Firmware: Added OLED support, Patterns for LEDs, Added PB0 Button
   - Client: Basic Color Client created
+- 12/22/2022: Rebranded, started work to completely rewrite this project using STM32Cube.
+Support for WS2812B LEDs.

+## Why the rebrand and rewrite:
+The Arduino platform was great for beginner projects, however lacked a lot of support for advanced microcontroller techniques like Direct Memmory Access (DMA).
+Support for hardware timers and interrupts are also easier to perform natively in STM32Cube.
+This rewrite implements many of these techniques to make the code more efficient without relying on non-blocking timestamp checks (like v1).

 ## Materials used so far:
 - STM32F103c8t6